Parenting Stress: How to Name Our Stress and Tools to Tame It

 It’s 7:15 AM.
 The dog needs to be let out.
 One kid isn’t even out of bed and the other two are fighting.
 I’ve got lunches to make, backpacks to pack up, and breakfast to get in front of my kids.
 In a whirlwind, it all comes together.
 Two kids with shoes and backpacks on and one to go.
 Then it happens, my third kiddo throws her socks across the room.
 Inside, my body fills with rage.
 I feel the heat rise inside me.
 My adrenaline is pumping.
 We were so close and now the goal of getting to school on time seems impossible.

 I would love nothing more than to be able to respond from an endless well of patience and understanding in these moments.
 I’d love to do something playful and diffuse the situation and help my kiddo in their moment of struggle.
 In reality, it takes every ounce of my energy, not to fly into rage mode.
 As Dr. Daniel Siegel says, I had flipped my lid.
 At this point in my journey, I knew enough to know I needed to remove myself from the situation.
-I took myself into my bathroom and followed the following steps from the Rage Break.
+I took myself into my bathroom and followed the following Guided Pause & Regroup steps.

 1. Acknowledge Your Feelings – enraged, guilt, frustration, shame